malfattti/garden/The Name of the Rose.md

 -  Toward nones
 	-  They meet Severinus the herbalist monk, William has a long conversation with him about herbs
 	-  Severinus shows signs of knowing more about Adelmo's death than what his words suggest

+- After nones:
+	- William and Adso visit the scriptorium and Adelmo's desk
+	-
+	-
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)